Undergraduate Admission Policies

 Locally Administered Placement Examinations

-Foreign Language Placement
+Foreign Language Placement (Spanish and French)

-A native speaker of a language other than those listed above (French, Spanish, Latin), may take a proficiency exam to determine if his or her skills and knowledge are at an appropriate level (Intermediate Low / B1) to waive the foreign language requirement.
+A non-native speaker of a language other than French or Spanish may take a proficiency exam to determine if his or her skills and knowledge are at an appropriate level (Intermediate Low / B1) to waive the foreign language requirement.
 It is normally taken before the beginning of one’s junior year and costs $250.
+Students who are non-native speakers of a language other than French or Spanish should contact the Chair of the Department of World Languages and Cultures to schedule the proficiency exam.

 Students do not receive academic credit for any placement exam results.